 An employee said they only receive a very limited amount of shades.
 When I told him about Sephora in the US, he immediately said, “Of course.
 It’s so different over there.
 Here, we just display whatever we get from Sephora.
 We don’t have any control over the shades we get.”

 At another Sephora in Madrid, I asked the girl about a specific Nars shade for medium skin, and she said that I could find the whole range of shades at El Corte Ingles!
-In the US, if a Sephora employee sent a person of color to find their shade somewhere else, they would be canceled.
+In the US, if a Sephora employee sent a person of color to find their shade somewhere else, they would face the wrath of cancel culture.

 I checked how many shades were available at Sephora online and surprisingly, they carried all shades as in the US.
 In Sephora France, they carry one less shade than Sephora USA.
 But interestingly enough, Sephora Italy carries the entire range (36 shades)!